qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_road_graph.rst

 ----------------

-After plugin activation you will see an additional panel on the left side of the main QGIS window.
+After plugin activation you will see an additional panel on the left side of the main |qg| window.
 Now make some definitions to the :guilabel:`Road graph plugin settings` dialog in the menu :menuselection:`Vector --> Road Graph` (see figure_road_graph_2_).

 .. _figure_road_graph_2: